• Skip to primary navigation

 Slices of waffle on black plate.

-If you make this recipe let me know.
-Be sure and leave a comment below with a star rating.
-And, share a picture on Instagram with the hashtag #shaneandsimple.
+If you make this recipe be sure and leave a comment below with a star rating.
+Share a picture on Instagram with the hashtag #shaneandsimple.
 I want to see your work.
 Enjoy!

 Print